 I’ve sold and settled hundreds of properties in my real estate career and many of those sales required an occupancy permit.
 To make the process go as smoothly as possible, I educate my clients upfront as to their municipality’s occupancy permit requirements.
 And I directly coordinate and attend the occupancy permit inspections – all with the goal of eliminating problems before they start!
-If you have questions about an occupancy permit or anything else please do not hesitate to contact me.
-I’m happy to help.
+If you have questions about an occupancy permit, or anything else, for that matter, please do not hesitate to contact me.
+I’ll be happy to help.

 The author, Rick Sheppard, is a licensed real estate broker with RE/MAX Achievers, Inc in Pennsylvania and a 32+ year veteran of the real estate trenches.
 He knows a lot because he’s seen a lot.
 If you have any questions about this or any real estate related topic, feel free to contact Rick at [email protected] and he’ll do his best to answer your questions.